 I learned something new today.
 Sleep deprivation may upregulate the anger and rage center of my amygdala, at the same time it dampens my tired brain’s ability to process data and make good choices.
 Not good.
 And maybe a handy reason for the grumpy bear coming out of me… Maybe a bit too convenient of a reason.

 Psychosomatic factoids aside, what ought I to do when nothing’s going right and I’m exhausted?
 I mean, other than just give up and take a nap like my wise wife keeps telling me to do… I ought to get outside myself and lighten up and realize that the people around me have needs as well.
-I ought to decide to upregulate the madness center of my amygdala instead of the rage one, and give up being irked at everything my loved ones do.
-I ought to put on the image of Christ who, though exhausted, betrayed, and about to be murdered horribly, thought about me above his rights and walked into the teeth or the Lions for my sake.
+I ought to decide to upregulate the madness center of my amygdala instead of the rage one and give up being irked at everything my loved ones do.
+I ought to put on the image of Christ who, though exhausted, betrayed, and about to be murdered horribly, thought about me above his rights and walked into the teeth of the Lions for my sake.
 Today I’m remembering that it’s exactly these trying times where I prove best if I really do hold to the selfless principles of the Third Commandment of chivalry.

 Yeah, I should take a nap and take care of myself too (you’re right Joy).
-But I’ve remembered again today that this is no excuse for lashing at life and the people I share it with in the interim time before I can drag my carcass to bed.
+But I’ve remembered again today that this is no excuse for lashing at life and the people I share it within the interim time before I can drag my carcass to bed.
 If sleep deprivation is going to break my amygdala and make me feel like a drunk, I’ll try to tweak my attitude to become a happy drunk instead of an angry one.
 And I am happy to say that, by the grace of God, I did get the kids working and the house clean (good job kids).
 And I did find a way to switch my Hyde sort of madness into the Spike Jones sort of madness.
 The kids all liked that sort better (though I’m not sure what the wife thought of it).